ElCotox/Project/README.md

+Open the ESG_Rating_Pipeline.ipynb notebook on google colab

 Step 1 — Preparation

   Run Section 1 — “Prep.”
+  Connect to drive
   Cell 2 in this section creates the required folders

   All files needed are here in the repository download them, the xgb_model is too large to be uploaded on github so you can find it here :